-Since 2003, ALTSO has transformed the lives of more than 16,700 children by providing them with life-changing orthopedic care, such as prosthetic limbs, orthotic braces, mobility aids, corrective surgery and rehabilitation.
+Since 2003, ALTSO has transformed the lives of more than 18,000 children by providing them with life-changing orthopedic care, such as prosthetic limbs, orthotic braces, and appropriately fitted wheelchairs.
 Our programs and global reach have grown significantly over the years – from 50 children treated in 2003, to over 1,000 children treated annually - thanks to you!

 We work in areas where there is a staggering need due to landmines, violence, and most simply – poverty.